jherdman/ember-cli-chartist/README.md

 This is an ember-cli wrapper for [Chartist](https://github.com/gionkunz/chartist-js).
 It allows you to render Chartist charts in your templates using components.

+## Important note

+- You should probably not use this addon as Chartist is not maintained.
+- Per the previous **this package is also in maintenance mode only**
+- Consider easing your upgrade burden by copying the component code to your application (along with the license) as this is MIT licensed.

 ## Compatibility

 - Ember.js v3.20 or above